Rohit-Alex/Tsuki-No-Me/src/Tutorials/ReadmeFiles/MapSetObject.md

-<----------- SET ------------->
+#### <----------- SET ------------->
-    will have only unique values
+- will have only unique values
-    uses array as initialization
+- uses array as initialization
-    returns object,
+- returns object,
-    traversal using forOf, forEach loop
+- traversal using forOf, forEach loop
-    access in  same order of addition
+- access in  same order of addition
-    has() method is quicker than testing most of the elements that have previously been added to the set.
-Quicker than Array.includes
+- has() method is quicker than testing most of the elements that have previously been added to the set.
+Quicker than Array.includes() method

-    Methods in Set:
+###### Methods in Set:
         set.add(value) – adds a value, returns the set itself. set.delete(value) – removes the value, returns true if value existed at the moment of the call, otherwise false. set.has(value) – returns true if the value exists in the set, otherwise false. set.clear() – removes everything from the set. set.size – is the elements count.

-<---------- MAP ------------->
+#### <---------- MAP ------------->
-    will have only unique keys stored in it uses array of [key, value] for initialization
+- will have only unique keys stored in it
+- uses array of [key, value] for initialization

-    Methods in map:
+##### Methods in map:
         map.set(key, value) – stores the value by the key. map.get(key) – returns the value by the key, undefined if key doesn’t exist in map. map.has(key) – returns true if the key exists, false otherwise.